Daniel-Son002/cs254-tamarin/ex2/README.md

-# Example 2
+# Exercise 2

-The goal of example 2 is to apply the Tamarin syntax from example 1 on a problem that we briefly discussed in class: Diffie-Hellman Protocol.
-Open `exADH.spthy` and follow the instructions inside.
+The goal of exercise 2 is to apply the Tamarin syntax from exercise 1 on a problem that we briefly discussed in class: the Diffie-Hellman Protocol.

 ```mermaid
 sequenceDiagram